 WELCOME to this Speedex Tractor Web Site

-2016 is upon us.
-Best wishes to all and -- Peace on Earth
+2016 is here and in Full Spring Swing -- Peace on Earth

 Speedex Tractors Show strong at these Ohio & PA shows